AMRM Home | AMRM Overview | AMRM Program Areas | Organizations & Resources | FAQ | Glossary

 NIST includes programs and information on dietary supplements

-US Department of Agriculture (USDA) Food Composition and Methods Development Lab (FCMDL)
+US Department of Agriculture (USDA) Methods and Application of Food Composition Laboratory (MAFCL)

-USDA’s FCMDL develops innovative measurement systems for the determination of food components that influence human health.
+USDA’s MAFCL develops innovative measurement systems for the determination of food components that influence human health.

 Key Non-government Institutions — Standards-Setting Bodies for Dietary Supplements